noracodercat/cartapi/README.md

 The test data for logging in is in the dbpopulate folder, there you can see the test credentials.
 You should manually add the two users to the locally running MongoDB, after you can make request to log in with the test data.

+To add products to MongoDB, run this command in the dbpupolate folder: 'node addproducts'